ipns-link/ipns-link-gateway/README.md

     caddy start
     ```

-    To stop `caddy` later you just gotta `caddy stop`.
+    To stop `caddy` later you just have to execute: `caddy stop`.

 23. Caddy requests, installs and manages all the required SSL certificates on its own.
 The certificates are issued for free by [Let's Encrypt](https://letsencrypt.org/getting-started/) and [ZeroSSL](https://zerossl.com/).
 The Gateway can now be availed at https://www.domain.tld.

-24. To auto-start the gateway and caddy on reboot, create a [Cron job](https://crontab.guru/).
-Tutorial [here](https://opensource.com/article/17/11/how-use-cron-linux).
+24. To update and restart the gateway and caddy periodically, and on reboot, create a [Cron job](https://opensource.com/article/17/11/how-use-cron-linux).
+You may use the crontab [file](/crontab) from this repo, after editing it as instructed therein.
+It logs in a `cron.log` file within this repo.
+Caddy logs in `caddy.log`.

+25. Create a free uptime monitor with say [UptimeRobot](https://uptimerobot.com/) to get notified whenever your server goes down.

 ### Acknowledgements